Richard Lynch Garner: Legacy

 The ethnologist John Peabody Harrington considered Garner an inspiration and wrote a brief biography of Garner entitled He Spoke.
 Harrington also helped get Garner's papers and slides donated to the Smithsonian Institution.

+More recently, historian Jeremy Rich has called attention to Garner's white supremacism and efforts to popularize biological racism.
+Rich's book Missing Links: The African and American Worlds of R. L. Garner, Primate Collector (2012) describes, for example, Garner's arguments that chimpanzees were more loving than Africans, and that colonialism constituted a threat to the separation of the races.